 Treats Alzheimer’s Disease

 Although these studies have not yet progressed to human trials, researchers are enthusiastic about preliminary findings for the treatment of degenerative brain disorders with this medicinal herb.
-Rat studies have shown that it may improve memory deficits, induce neuronal growth and help brain cells rebuild lost connections.
+Rat studies have shown that it may improve memory deficits, induce neuronal growth, and help brain cells rebuild lost connections.
 Other studies support these conclusions as well.

 Prevents and Treats Cancer

-Laboratory experiments have demonstrated that this herb can inhibit the growth of breast, lung, and colon cancer cells comparable with the effects of chemotherapy drugs.
+Laboratory experiments have demonstrated that this herb can inhibit the growth of breast, lung, and colon cancer cells compared with the effects of chemotherapy drugs.
 Animal studies in 2005 concluded that the herb inhibited the development of stomach cancer.
 Both tumor incidence and the number of tumors were significantly reduced by 60 percent and 92 percent respectively.
 Another research showed that this plant also had a positive effect on skin cancer.

 Improves Athletic Performance